 In order to assess your commitment and potential, we have identified six attributes we feel our students need to give them the best chance of success on our courses.
 Go to Attributes for further information to help you identify how to address these in your application.

-September 2019 entry to all our Level 3 Extended Diploma courses will require a predicted minimum of five GCSEs at grade A* to C/4 - ideally to include Maths and English.
-If you are made a conditional offer but fail to gain a grade C/4 or above in Maths and/or English Language - but still have five GCSEs at grade C/4 or above in other subjects - we can support you to retake these subjects alongside your Level 3 Extended Diploma studies.
+September 2021 entry to all our Level 3 Extended Diploma courses will require a predicted minimum of five GCSEs at grade A* to C/4 - ideally to include Maths and English.
+If you are made a conditional offer but still need to gain a grade C/4 or above in Maths and/or English Language - but still have five GCSEs at grade C/4 or above in other subjects - we can support you to retake these subjects alongside your Level 3 Extended Diploma studies.
 However, as retaking these GCSEs will be an additional demand on your time, it is in your interest to work to pass them the first time round – especially as you will be in competition for a place with other young people, who may achieve these grades first time round.

 Whatever your favourite dance style – ballet, jazz, urban or contemporary – your skills and technical ability will benefit from studying this course, which is ideal for anyone considering a dance-focused career within the performing arts industry.